 Revenue from Research Contracts and Other Grants.
-In the periods presented in this report, substantially all of our revenue was derived from our former research and development contracts with and grants from the U.S. government.
-As of December 31, 2014, we had completed all development activities under our contracts with the U.S. government.
-We recognize revenue from U.S. government research contracts and grants during the period in which the related expenses are incurred and present such revenue and related expenses on a gross basis in the unaudited condensed consolidated financial statements.
+We recognize revenue from research contracts and other grants during the period in which the related expenses are incurred and present such revenue and related expenses on a gross basis in the unaudited condensed consolidated financial statements.
 Our government contracts are subject to government audits, which may result in catch-up adjustments.

 If a technology, right, product or service is separate and independent of our performance under other elements of an arrangement, we defer recognition of non-refundable up-front fees if we have continuing performance obligations when the technology, right, product or service conveyed in conjunction with the non-refundable fee has no utility to the licensee.
 In addition, if we have continuing involvement through research and development services that are required because of our know-how or because the services can only be performed by us, such up-front fees are deferred and recognized over the period of continuing involvement.
-As of September 30, 2015, we had deferred revenue of \$3.3 million, which represents up-front fees which we may recognize as revenue upon settlement of certain obligations.
+As of March 31, 2016, we had deferred revenue of \$3.3 million, which represents up-front fees which we may recognize as revenue upon settlement of certain obligations.